GrailPay/api-reference-app/readme.md

 * Onboard a business.
 * Create an ACH payment.
 * Cancel an ACH payment.
-* Fetch the details of an ACH payment.
+* Fetch the details of a single ACH payment.
+* Fetch a list of ACH payments.

 # Installation